vjt/musicmeta/README.md

-# Music Meta Fetcher
+# :musical_score: Music Meta Fetcher

 This is a gripe of mine, the ability to extract my favorites out of music services.
-Useful both as a record of my habits, that should remain property of myself and not the music service I rent music from, and also for pushing back the favorites to another music service when swiching.
+Useful both as a record of my habits, that should remain property of myself and not the music service I rent music from, and also for pushing back the favorites to another music service when switching.

 ## Current status